madebykind/madebykind-v3/content/work/unesco.md

 toc: true
 teaser:
   title: Ensuring access to education for millions of children
-  description: A digital report and knowledge base supporting education in emergencies
+  description: A global user-centred design process that resulted in the delivery of a digital report and knowledge base to supporting governments in strengthen the systems that provide education, in preparation for emergencies such as conflict or natural disaster
   images:
     - img: images/work-unesco-flat.jpg
       alt: Flat images of pages from a report document
     - img: images/work-unesco-refugees.jpg
-      alt:
+      alt: Three child refugees in a tent Kabul
       darken: true
       stat:
         - 224-unesco
     - img: images/work-unesco-internal-page.jpg
-      alt:
+      alt: A tablet device with a page from the Digital PDF report
 ---

 <!-- Text left -->